 If you are so strong and fit that simply swinging a golf club in a mechanically-sound manner will injure you, you’d be hitting the golf ball as far as the long drivers do, and no one on Tour is close to doing that (with the exception of Jamie Sadlowski, long-driver-turned-tournament player)!!

-You should not be injuring yourself to drive a ball 330 yards, and I daresay most PGA Tour players with swinging injuries are no closer to driving a ball 330 yards on a level fairway mown longer than 10 on the Stimp than I am to flapping my arms and taking flight.
+You should not be injuring yourself to drive a ball 330 yards, and I daresay most pro Tour players with swinging injuries are no closer to driving a ball 330 yards on a level fairway mown slower than 10 on the Stimp than I am to flapping my arms and taking flight.

 I’ll tell you what, though – I have a congenital medical condition known as scoliosis, and I am an out-of-shape middle-aged man, who can drive a ball 330 yard and beyond, in my sandals, if called upon, and have even driven balls close to 300 yards with an over-weighted Momentus driver, and I have yet to injure myself swinging a golf club correctly.